jasonh4882/databaseConstructionBEARFall2021/README.md

 ## Roadmap

-Since this was a coruse project that required access to a protected database along with the use of liscensed data modeling software, there will not be any further work done on this project.
+Since this was a course project that required access to a protected database along with the use of licensed data modeling software, there will not be any further work done on this project.

 ## Authors & Acknowledgments